dbframework/cppodsreport/readme.txt

 First, create report template file.
 Template file format is described in section 4.

 Second, implement the descendant of cppodsreport::DataSource class in your application.
 The cppodsreport::DataSource class must implement the retrieval of variable values by their names.
-This class is declared in datasourceabstract.h header file in the include subdirectory.
-See comments in this file for cppodsreport::DataSource description.
+See documentation for cppodsreport::DataSource description.

 Third, call the function, exported by the library:
 CPPODSREPORT_API bool report(const char* fileName, cppodsreport::DataSource* dataSource, int* intError, int* zipError, int* zlibError, int* sysError);